 - First of all, wind the floss on the middle or index fingers of your right and left hand.
 Figuring out the configuration that’s most comfortable for you is important.
 It’ll make manoeuvring the thread easier for you.

 - Zig-zag the thread up between your teeth, and clean the gum pockets.

 - Curve the thread around the tooth in a c-shape to clean the surface (back and front) and the sides of the teeth.
 Best way to floss teeth is to form the c-shape.

 - Repeat the same process on the other side of the tooth.

 - Don’t panic if you’re flossing for the first time and your gums start bleeding a little.
 It might happen because of a lot of reasons, one of them being the wrong technique.
 You should remember to be gentle but not too gentle when using dental floss.

 If you’ve only just had dental treatment, then flossing your teeth is even more important.
 Having crowns and veneers means that you need to take even more care of your teeth than before.
-Dental floss will help keep your teeth clean.
+Dental cleaning floss will help keep your teeth free of plaque.

 Is Dental Floss Harmful?

 One investigation by the Associated Press showed that flossing could damage gums, teeth, and dental work.
 The tiny tears and wounds can also cause bacteria to enter your bloodstream, which can cause an infection.
 Flossing might cause some discomfort in the beginning, but if done right, you will be doing yourself a favour by flossing every day.